isc-projects/bind9/doc/arm/reference.rst

 Statements by Tag
 -----------------

-BIND 9 supports many hundreds of statements.
-Finding the right statement to control a specific behavior or solve a particular problem can be a daunting task.
+BIND 9 supports many hundreds of statements; finding the right statement to control a specific behavior or solve a particular problem can be a daunting task.
 To simplify the task all statements have been assigned one or more tags.
-Tags are designed to group together statements that have broadly similar functionality, thus all statements that control handling of queries or of zone transfers are respectively tagged under **query** and **transfer**.
+Tags are designed to group together statements that have broadly similar functionality; thus, for example, all statements that control the handling of queries or of zone transfers are respectively tagged under **query** and **transfer**.

 Query Tag Statements
 ~~~~~~~~~~~~~~~~~~~~